yashpriyam/tradingEngine-indra/codeOverview.md

 - this method also sanitizes the list of trade pairs which we'd then subscribe to, and then goes back to update all the data structures `allTradePairsExchangeMap`, `commonSymbolMap`, `orderBookPriceMap` with updated trade pairs list.

-3. `listenArbitrageStream` method is called on ArbitrageTrigger class, which then calls the `listenStream` method from Trigger base class
+3. `listenArbitrageStream` method is called on ArbitrageTrigger class, which then calls the `listenStream` method from ArbStrategy base class

 ```typescript
 listenArbitrageStream = () => {